 Contact Us – Echocardiogram and ECG Testing

-Here at our comfortable clinic in Farnham, we make heart scans quick and easy.
-Book a heart scan with us today to future-proof your cardiac health.
-If you have any questions about our services, or would like more information on genetic cardiac conditions, please email us directly at admin@echomed.co.uk.
+If you have any questions about our services or would like more information on particular cardiac conditions, please email us directly at admin@echomed.co.uk.

 It’s no secret that a great deal of cardiovascular disease is linked to lifestyle factors; smoking, lack of exercise, or a diet resulting in abnormal blood cholesterol levels can all accelerate the development of blocked arteries and stiff heart valves.
 However, whilst the Cardiologist Doctors at EchoMed are always promoting healthy lifestyle changes, we also acknowledge that some cardiac conditions are the direct result of something else: your genetics.